 It’s just a “theory” because it’s untested by anyone but our own children and a few friends who I know have used this same sleep training method.

-My theory is – if you sleep train with our method (which you can read about here) AND wait long enough to move your toddler to a big kid bed, there will be no drama when you make the switch.
-Because you will have already trained them subconsciously that you, the parent, are in charge of sleep.
+My theory is – if you sleep train with our method (which you can read about here) AND wait long enough to move your toddler to a big kid bed, there will be little to no drama when you make the switch.
+Here’s why: you will have already trained them subconsciously that you, the parent, are in charge of sleep.

 Our first 2 kids transitioned out of cribs at ages 3 and 2 respectively, and it was super smooth.
 But, they are both pretty compliant children.

-Our 3rd is our strongest willed child.
-They 2 year old who persisted in screaming NO for 9 months even though there was almost always a consequence or time out.
-Haha!
+Our 3rd is our most intense child so far.
+He is the 2 year old who persisted in screaming NO in my face for 9 months even though there was almost always a consequence Haha!

 He was also slower on the language-up take and I thought between his strong opinions and lack of verbal expression, for sure he would be the dramatic crib-to-bed transition child.